-In endovascular embolization, a long, thin tube (catheter) is inserted into a leg artery and is threaded through blood vessels to the brain using X-ray imaging.
-The surgeon positions the catheter in one of the arteries that feeds the AVM and injects an embolizing agent, such as small particles or a glue-like substance, to block the artery and reduce blood flow into the AVM.
+In endovascular embolization, a long, thin tube called a catheter is inserted into a leg artery.
+The catheter is threaded through blood vessels to the brain using X-ray imaging.
+The surgeon positions the catheter in one of the arteries that feeds the AVM.
+An embolizing agent, such as small particles or a gluelike substance, is injected.
+The embolizing agent blocks the artery and reduces blood flow into the AVM.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.